North West Leicestershire District Council told to 'play ball' in bid to stop influx of Wolverhampton taxis

 Ms McHugh said the council had strong enforcement powers already and utilised all of those it is eligible to adopt and use.

-However, she said while the district had given enforcement powers for East Staffordshire Borough Council and North West Leicestershire District Council to stop South Derbyshire private hire vehicles, the same had not been reciprocated, despite repeat requests.
+However, she said while the district had given enforcement powers for East Staffordshire Borough Council and North West Leicestershire District Council to stop South Derbyshire private hire vehicles, the same had not been reciprocated, despite repeated requests.

 Cllr Grahame Andrew said the enforcement of Wolverhampton vehicles was a "necessary evil" saying "they get the money (for registered drivers) and we have to do the work".